It Took Losing an E-3 to Iran: Pentagon Finally Funds the Wedgetail

 • Budget action: SecDef submitted FY2027 budget amendment to fund E-7

-• Trigger: E-3 Sentry lost during Operation Epic Fury over Iran
+• Trigger: E-3 Sentry destroyed in the Iranian missile attack on Prince Sultan Air Base during Operation Epic Fury

 • E-7 operators: Australia (6), Turkey (4), South Korea (4), UK (3 on order)